ipdk-io/networking-recipe/setup/building-es2k-stratum-deps.md

 The setup script also adds the directory containing the cross-compiler executables to the system `PATH`.

-> Note: The ACC-RL SDK includes a setup file (`environment-setup-aarch64-intel-linux-gnu`) that performs the same function as is described here.
-We strongly recommend that you *not* use the SDK's setup file when building the Stratum dependencies and P4 Control Plane.
+> **Note:** The ACC-RL SDK includes its own setup file
+> (`environment-setup-aarch64-intel-linux-gnu`).
+We strongly recommend
+> that you *not* use this setup file when building the Stratum dependencies
+> or P4 Control Plane.
+>

-  The SDK setup file is intended for use with Autotools.
-It defines a considerable number of environment variables, which have a blanket effect on the behavior of the build tools.
-These definitions may interfere with the CMake build in non-obvious ways.
+> The SDK setup file is intended for use with GNU Autotools.
+Some of

-  The SDK also provides its own CMake toolchain file.
-We recommend using the toolchain file that is provided as part of the networking recipe, not the SDK's toolchain file, when building the Stratum dependencies and P4 Control Plane.
+> the environment variables it defines affect the behavior of the C and
+> C++ compilers and the linker.
+These definitions may interfere with the
+> CMake build in non-obvious ways.

 ## 6. Building the Target Dependencies